 Speaking out on the Energy Bill

 Over 90% of the country’s electricity is currently produced from fossil fuels.
-We need to see real ambition towards a low-carbon energy supply, as well as energy demand reduction, if the UK is to achieve its commitment to cut greenhouse gas emissions, outlined in the Climate Change Act.
+We need to see real ambition towards a low-carbon energy supply, as well as significant resourcing for energy demand reduction, if the UK is to achieve the legally binding commitment to cut greenhouse gas emissions outlined in the Climate Change Act.
 A recent report from Zero Carbon Britain presents a realistic scenario for how Britain can meet all of its energy needs through renewable technologies combined with energy efficiency by 2030.

 Setting a clear target for decarbonisation now would give the green light for substantial investment in the UK's growing green economy to create many more jobs and help end our dependence on fossil fuels.
 Instead the Government is going down the path of new gas-powered energy generation and unconventional gas extraction.